apnadkarni/blt/doc/palette.rst

       0.4  0.5 yellow green
       0.5  1.0 green indigo

-    The first and last values for each entry are explict from the values in the list.
+    The first and last values for each entry are explicit from the values in the list.
 Note that the values do not have to be evenly spaced.
     They values can be any scale.